 A traditional halogen bulb’s incandescence comes from heat.
 As such, the bulb emits light that is a by-product of the heating process.
-Conversely, LEDs produce light electronically.
+Conversely, LED light bulbs produce light electronically.
 By not generating heat, they, therefore, consume far less energy.

 The ban will ensure a gradual phase-out of lower performing halogens.
 Retailers will be allowed to sell their remaining stock of halogen bulbs but will then be required to replace stocks with more energy-efficient alternatives.
 Consumers will, therefore, have no choice but to purchase these higher performing replacements.

 With a growing supply of far more efficient lighting options, the EU began a phased ban of incandescent bulbs in 2009.
 All traditional incandescent bulbs have been banned within the EU as part of a shift towards more efficient technology, with the remaining lower performing halogens being phased out in this latest ban.

 Halogen bulbs are often connected with carbon dioxide emissions.
 However, it’s not the bulbs themselves that cause the emissions, but rather the generation of the high levels of electricity used to power them.

 Of course, the amount of C02 created by a power station depends on its type and efficiency.
 While most renewable energy sources produce little to no global warming emissions, currently, a vast amount of electricity is generated by fossil fuel powered stations.
 This method of energy production creates considerable CO2 emissions.

 As halogen light bulbs are far less energy efficient than other types of bulbs, this means that their resulting carbon footprint is far larger.
 By banning halogen bulbs, the EU is aiming to achieve a massive 15.2 million tonne reduction in Europe’s carbon footprint by 2025.